by John Blackbourn

 Yes, and you'll also be able to switch users from member profile screens.

-One exception I'm aware of is Duo Security.
-If you're using this plugin, you should install the User Switching for Duo Security add-on plugin which will prevent the two-factor authentication prompt from appearing when you switch between users.
+Yes, mostly.
+One exception I'm aware of is Duo.
+If you're using Duo Universal or Duo Security then you should install the User Switching for Duo add-on plugin which will prevent the two-factor authentication prompt from appearing when you switch between users.

 No. This can be enabled though by installing the User Switching for Regular Admins plugin.